 Visit The Santa María Magdalena de Pazzis Cemetery

 Known as one of the most beautiful Cemeteries in Puerto Rico is the Santa María Magdalena de Pazzi Cemetery.
-The cemetery has some of the most prominent people of Puerto Rico buried there and overall just known to be very pretty (even for a cemetery).
+This is another one of the top Old San Juan attractions to add to your itinerary.
+The cemetery has some of the most prominent people of Puerto Rico buried there and, overall just known to be very pretty (even for a cemetery).